plumvillage/newsletter/src/en/articles/br-phap-an--light-up-a-candle.md

 Brother Hoang (who later became Br.
 Phap Lu) picked me up in a blue van.
 There were not many vans at that time in Plum Village and they were all old.
 That blue van was still in use more than ten years later.
 The afternoon of March 31, I set foot for the first time in Lower Hamlet.
 Thay was waiting there to have lunch with me and after that, brought me to Upper Hamlet.
 It was a very beautiful memory.

 In Upper Hamlet, Thay asked the brothers if they had prepared a room for me.
 The brothers said yes.
 Then Thay walked me to my room.
-“Prepared” meant a room with a bed made of a piece of plywood on four bricks - nothing else.
+“Prepared” meant a room with a bed made of a piece of plywood on four bricks–nothing else.
 At that time, anyone who came to Plum Village brought with them a sleeping bag.
 Sr. Chan Khong also advised me to bring one of my own.
 I stayed in one of the two rooms in the Bamboo Building, now the bookshop in Upper Hamlet.
 The walls were made of stones stacked on top of each other and were plastered with clay.
 Because of age, the clay was cracked in many places.
 Sleeping at night, I could feel the wind on my cheeks and sometimes, even my hair froze if it got too cold.
 Plum Village was like that then.
 The facilities were very basic and scant.

 Despite the difficult living environment, I always kept my aspiration.
-I made the vow that no matter how challenging the circumstances were - even if I had to beg for food, to be homeless, I would keep going in order to understand what true enlightenment is, what liberation is.
+I made the vow that no matter how challenging the circumstances were–even if I had to beg for food, to be homeless, I would keep going in order to understand what true enlightenment is, what liberation is.

 {% image "article/br-phap-an/60e.jpg" %}